fsoile/linear-regression-housing/README.md

 ![Regression Fit](regression_fit_housing.png)

 ## How to Run
-1. Open 'hmodelregression.ipynb' in Jupyter Notebook / VsCode.
+1. Open 'hmodelregression.ipynb' in Jupyter Notebook.
 2. Run all cells to see the analysis, plots, and predictions.